Restricted Admin Mode for Remote Desktop Connection

 How to connect to a remote server using the Restricted Admin mode

-After configuring Restricted Admin mode for Remote Desktop Connection via the registry or GPO, you can connect to the remote RDP server using the command line or run command.
+After configuring Restricted Admin mode for RDP via the registry or GPO, you can connect to the remote RDP server using the command line or run command.
 To enable Restricted Admin mode, add an extra parameter to the Remote Desktop client application in the command line as shown below.

 To connect to a remote Windows device using Restricted Admin mode, open a command prompt, type "mstsc /restrictedadmin", and press "Enter".
 Once the Remote Desktop Connection app opens, proceed with the connection as usual.